 Rowan University Stormwater Management & Landscape Master Plan rom its modest beginnings in 1923 as teacher training school, Rowan University has grown to become a comprehensive public research university with a strong regional presence and reputation.
 Along with this growth has come substantial reduction of pervious surfaces and inadequate stormwater management, which has adversely impacted the quality and biodiversity of Chestnut Branch, the stream system that runs through the center of campus.
 Having developed in spurts, Rowan's 225-acre campus includes buildings of various styles and open spaces of several scales and types.
-A major roadway bisects the campus, impacting mobility conservation planning ecological restoration regenerative design
+A major roadway bisects the campus, impacting mobility and safety, as well as ecological and campus connectivity.